JasonMorgan/tac-getting-started/deploy-a-chart.md

 # Deploy some charts from TAC

+In order to get a sense of what TAC provides we want to connect to the TAC demo repo and deploy some applications.
+You can get the exact steps with some comments [here](deploy-a-chart.md).

+Outline:

-* First we set up the TAC repo as a target for helm
+* Set up the TAC repo as a target for helm
-* Then we install mariadb and wordpress
+* Install mariadb and wordpress
   * First walk through the values yaml for each chart
-  * Then override some settings so we can connect wordpress tot he maria db
+  * Then override some settings so we can connect wordpress to the maria db
-* That's it, we can checkout the svc and log into wordpress later
+* Checkout the svc and log into wordpress later